qlik-oss/dev-tools-js/packages/eslint-config/README.md

 If you are not building your project with TypeScript (using Webpack or Vite for example), then tell TypeScript to include all files by setting "include": `[".*", "**/*"]` in `tsconfig.json`.

-For a pure environment with no specific frameworks use:
+For a pure browser environment with no specific frameworks use:

 ```js
 // @ts-check